farmOS/farmOS/README.md

 Administrative interface for managing the farm.

 This module provides useful UI stuff for the farmOS system.
-This includes a Panels page dashboard at /farm, which forms the root of the farm path hierarchy.
+This includes a dashboard page at /farm, which forms the root of the farm path hierarchy.

 This module is part of the [farmOS](http://drupal.org/project/farm) distribution.